MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/materialized-views.md

 ## Monitoring

-You can monitor the lag in building views as well as the health of the materialized views builder through Metrics in the Azure portal.
+You can monitor the lag in building views and the health of the materialized views builder through Metrics in the Azure portal.
 To learn about these metrics, see [Supported metrics for Microsoft.DocumentDB/DatabaseAccounts](../monitor-reference.md#supported-metrics-for-microsoftdocumentdbdatabaseaccounts).

 :::image type="content" source="./media/materialized-views/materialized-views-metrics.png" alt-text="Screenshot of the Materialized Views Builder Average CPU Usage metric in the Azure portal." :::